ankitbohara539/ankitbohara539/README.md

 ## 🛠️ Projects
 Check out some of my projects below:
 1. **Texas Conference System**: A system designed to manage conferences efficiently.
-2. **E-commerce Platform**: An online store developed with the MERN stack for seamless shopping experiences.
+2. **E-commerce Platform**: An online store developed with the Xampp server and Mysql Database.
 3. **Book Reservation System**: A simple program to manage book reservations using JavaScript and HTML.

 ## 🚀 What I'm currently working on
-- Developing dynamic web applications using the MERN stack.
+- Developing dynamic web applications using the .Net core MVC Framework.
 - Experimenting with new animations and UI designs to create engaging user interfaces.
 - Expanding my portfolio with more advanced projects.